ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa6/index.md

 ## Finishing

-You must still finish these programs.
+You must still finish these programs as part of the assignment.
 There is no autograder for them released while the assignment is out; we will grade them manually after the deadline.
-Come ask for help in tutor hours if you need help finishing them, but we think the assignment will be most effective if you
+Come ask for help in tutor hours if you need help finishing them, but we think the assignment will be most effective if you do the 90 minutes first.

 ## Submission